MicrosoftDocs/power-pages-docs/power-pages-docs/admin/portal-consumption-reports.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-For detailed information on how to update the Power Apps portals solution, go to [Portals capacity consumption reports](/powerapps/maker/portals/admin/portal-consumption-reports) in the Power Apps documentation.
+For detailed information on how to download and analyze reports about portal capacity consumption<!--note from editor: Edit okay?-->, go to [Portals capacity consumption reports](/powerapps/maker/portals/admin/portal-consumption-reports) in the Power Apps documentation.

 [!INCLUDE[faq](../includes/cc-faqs.md)]